cran/mirai/README.md

 A ‘mirai’ object is returned immediately.

-Below, `.args` accepts a list of objects already present in the calling environment to be passed to the mirai.
+Below, ‘.args’ accepts a list of objects already present in the calling environment to be passed to the mirai.

 ``` r